vitessio/website/content/en/docs/contributing/build-on-ubuntu.md

 ### Key Already Exists

 This error is because etcd was not cleaned up from the previous run of the example.
-You can manually fix this by running `./401_teardown.sh` and then start again:
+You can manually fix this by running `./401_teardown.sh`, removing vtdataroot and then starting again:
 ```
 Error:  105: Key already exists (/vitess/zone1) [6]
 Error:  105: Key already exists (/vitess/global) [6]